Clare Cannon

 Research Interests

 Assuming an interdisciplinary approach, the bulk of my published and current research activities centers on employing multiple methodological strategies to enable empirical analysis of social, economic, and environmental systems.
 Such analyses yield important understanding and empirical evidence that are ripe with conclusions and implications for research on social inequality, environmental justice, climate adaptation, and related theorizations.
-To learn more about my research, teaching, and leadership, visit my website
+To learn more about my research, including a full list of publications, teaching, service and leadership, visit my website

 Research Areas

-Gender Inequality; Environmental Justice; Climate Change & Disasters; Health Disparities & Social Determinants of Health; Feminist & Queer Theories & Methods
+Environmental Justice; Disasters and Hazards; Climate Adaptation; Gender Inequality; Health Disparities & Social Determinants of Health; Feminist & Queer Theories & Methods

 Selected Publications